Dr. Lotte Pummerer's Avatar

 @lpummerer.bsky.social

-PostDoc in psychology - interested in research and insights about conspiracy theories, societal transformation, social norms, religion.
+PostDoc political psychology - research and insights about conspiracy theories, societal transformation, social norms, morality.

 Latest posts by lpummerer.bsky.social on Bluesky